-Finding out how to buy tickets for the Shinkansen trains can seem intimidating at first.
-But, no worries we’re here to help!
-In this guide, we’ll walk you through the various Shinkansen train ticket options, where to buy them, and whether the all-inclusive JR Pass is a good investment for your trip.
+Navigating how to buy Shinkansen tickets can seem intimidating at first, but no worries!
+We’re here to help.
+In this guide, we’ll walk you through the various Shinkansen ticket options, where to buy them and whether the all-inclusive JR Pass is a good investment for your trip.

-The Shinkansen, also known as the bullet train, is one of the most iconic aspects of Japan’s transportation system.
-We absolutely loved traveling with these trains, and they made it super easy and efficient to get from Tokyo to Kyoto and all the way down to Fukuoka.
+The Shinkansen, also known as the bullet train, is one of the most iconic aspects of Japan’s transportation system and we absolutely loved traveling with these trains.
+They make it super easy and efficient to get from Tokyo to Kyoto and all the way down to Fukuoka.

-Also fun fact: they come with surprising amount of legroom!
+Also fun fact: the Shinkansen come with a surprising amount of legroom!

 Single Shinkansen Tickets

-• Ticket Machines at the Train Station: Shinkansen tickets can be purchased at self-service ticket machines at most Japanese train stations.
-The machines have an English-language option, so it’s easy to navigate.
+- Ticket Machines at the Train Station: All train tickets, including the Shinkansen, can be purchased at self-service ticket machines that you’ll find at almost any Japanese train stations.
+The machines have an English-language option and they’re easy to navigate.
+Make sure you don’t go during rush hour so you can take your time.

-• Ticket Counters: These counters, available at major stations, are staffed by English-speaking employees.
-They can help you choose the best ticket options and routes.
+- Ticket counters: You’ll find ticket counters to be available at all major stations and they’re often staffed by English-speaking employees.
+They can help you choose the best ticket options and routes, and even help you pick a seat in advance.

 Reserved vs. Non-Reserved Seat Tickets